 Home / Volunteer

-Since 1952, volunteers have been the backbone of Pet Haven.
+Since 1952, volunteers have been the backbone of Pet Haven and allowed us to keep our administrative costs down so public donations can go directly to animal care.
 Pet Haven is a family.
 We provide training and support to a community of amazing volunteers who are committed to making Minnesota a better place for animals.

 There are many ways to be involved, and we thank you ahead of time for your interest.
 You can find out more about available volunteer opportunities by clicking on the links below.
 And if you have a skill or interest you think Pet Haven can’t live without, we’d love to hear from you!

-Please tell us about yourself and how you want to help by filling out a foster application!
+Please tell us about yourself and if you would like to foster a cat or dog by filling out a foster application!

 Do you have a physical shelter space?

 No. All of our animals live in private foster homes.
-If you’re looking for a volunteer position taking care of animals directly, please consider contacting a local shelter.
+If you’re looking for a volunteer position directly interfacing with our foster animals, consider becoming a Foster Friend!

 How old do I have to be to volunteer?